jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-02-24-use-parcp-usb-to-transfer-files-from-pc-to-atari-st.md

 ### Step 4.
 Copy Files

 Within the PARCP shell, use the arrow keys and enter to navigate the system and find the file you want to transfer.
-Once you've found it, hit space bar to select, and F5 to initiate the transfer.
+Once you've found it, hit space bar to select, and use F5 to initiate the transfer.

 ![](/img/posts/parcp_client_file_selected.png "PARCP client - press spacebar to select a file")